juicyj201/StockProgramProject21/readme.txt

 * If you exit the program using the exit button on the top-right corner of the screen, the program will continue to run (this is because I haven't found a way to dispose (or end) the forms properly).
 Rather return to the menu and use the exit button, to properly end the application.

+* The start menu does not currently have working registration or login buttons.
+There is a bug in those forms, as well as with connecting to the database and it will be fixed by the end of the working year.

 (Other than that i suppose there is no other harmful bugs.
 I tested the program thoroughly to make sure it works in a real-world situation.
 However there may be several bugs after new features are added to the program.)